 With regard to local interfaith work, Meister serves as a board member of the United Religious Community of St. Joseph County and is regularly involved in local interfaith events.
 He also founded the Interreligious Student Community, a student group that focuses on interfaith dialogue and understanding among area undergraduate and graduate students.

 Meister holds a PhD in philosophy from Marquette University.
-In 2015 he was a visiting research scholar at the Oxford Centre for Hindu Studies and the William Paton Fellow at the John Hick Centre for Global Philosophy of Religion at the University of Birmingham.
+In 2015 he was a visiting research scholar at the Oxford Centre for Hindu Studies and the William Paton Fellow at the John Hick Centre for Global Philosophy of Religion at the University of Birmingham in England.
 He has given invited lectures at the Universities of Oxford (the Joseph Butler Society, Oriel College), Cambridge (the D-Society, Clare Hall College), and London (Heythrop College).

 Rafael Vallejo started his theological career at the Graduate Theological Union in Berkeley and San Francisco Theological Seminary.
 From there he continued on with a Master in Theological Studies from the University of Waterloo and a Master of Divinity at the University of Toronto.

 From 2011-2016, Vallejo travelled extensively and studied with grassroot communities in Peru, Brazil, Mexico and Argentina.
 For his PhD Dissertation in 2018, he conducted ethnographic research on Mexican migrant farm workers in Canada.

 His research interests include post-colonial missiologies, migration and religion, Ibadi Islam theology, and digital humanities.